Christening (The Office): Plot

-Pam (Jenna Fischer) and Jim Halpert's (John Krasinski) daughter Cece is being christened, and Michael Scott (Steve Carell) has invited all the members of the office to the service, much to their disappointment.
+Pam and Jim Halpert's daughter Cece is being christened, and Michael Scott has invited all the members of the office to the service, much to their disappointment.
 However, Michael's joy is soured when he finds out he is not Cece's godfather.
 During the service, Cece's dress is ruined when Jim changes her diaper.
 Jim scrambles to replace the gown, and Cece is eventually baptized in an Arcade Fire T-shirt he found in the back of his car.
 After the service, the minister announces there will be a reception hosted by Jim and Pam, who panic because the reception was for family only and they are not prepared for so many guests.
-Toby Flenderson (Paul Lieberstein) hesitates to enter the church throughout the service.
+Toby Flenderson hesitates to enter the church throughout the service.
 He explains that he has a history between himself and "The Big Man".
 Finally, Toby enters the church after the ceremony.
 He looks at the crucifix and asks, "Why you always got to be so mean to me?"